abhishekms1047/code-challenge/README.md

 A simple LTV can be calculated using the following equation: `52(a) x t`.
 Where `a` is the average customer value per week (customer expenditures per visit (USD) x number of site visits per week) and `t` is the average customer lifespan.
 The average lifespan for Shutterfly is 10 years.

-Program to Ingest and Process Shutterfly Events data and to find top X customers by life time value Current Implementation: Events are consumed from a single input source and processed record by record based on type
-                        and placed into database record by record ,further referential integrity is enforced while lading records to database to ensure that only for existing customers the events are loaded to orders,site visits,Images tables.
-                        After the Ingestion of events,Customer life time value is calculated and maintained in analytics table.This table is used for querying the top X customers by LTV.

-Further improvements:   Events can be processed in parallel by different threads.The database should be able to
-                        accept and cater to such multi connections.Referential integrity constraint on Customer Id should not be enforced at database level.
-It must be taken care by the system providing the data.
-                        While building analytics table.
-Delta update can be done only to update records for which customer activity happened recently.

-Procedure call structure

-* main() *
-    *Ingest()- * create_tables()
-               * customer_ingest()
-               * sitevisit_ingest()
-               * imageuploded_ingest()
-               * order_ingest()
-               * build_LTV_table()

-    *TopXSimpleLTVCustomers()

-INPUT_FILE_PATH= '.\input\input.txt'   -Contains Events

-OUTPUT_FILE_PATH='.\output\output.txt' -Contains Customers and their LTV values

-Python version: Python 2.7

-sqlite version:'3.8.11'

-Logging version:'0.5.1.2'

-json version   :'2.0.9'

 ## Code Requirements

 Write a program that ingests event data and implements one analytic method, below.
 You are expected to write clean, well-documented and well-tested code.
 Be sure to think about performance - what the performance characteristic of the code is and how it could be improved in the future.